Please help support the American Music Preservation site.

 O.S.M.S.
 Vice President and Bicentennial Chairman, Roger L. Hall

 The first one was given on April 20 in North Easton, Massachusetts, under the direction of Earl Eyrich.
-It featured the World Premiere performance of the hymn tune, STOUGHTON, by William Billings [original 1770 printed copy shown above].
-It originally had music only without any words.
+It featured the World Premiere performance of the hymn tune, STOUGHTON, by William Billings [1770 copy shown above].
+This tune originally had music only without any words.
 The Billings tune was edited by Roger Hall, who added a hymn text by Dr. Isaac Watts which was popular in 18th century New England.

-Also, there was a special exhibit in the music library of Harvard University and two concerts given at the Museum of Our National Heritage in Lexington, Massachusetts:
+Also, there were two concerts given in 1986 at the Museum of Our National Heritage in Lexington, Massachusetts:

-The first concert in Lexington was presented in October and titled: "Two Centuries of Piano Music in New England," featuring pianist David Hagan performing works by Charles Ives, Edwin Arthur Jones, Roger Hall and other composers.
+The first concert in Lexington was presented in October and titled: "Two Centuries of Piano Music in New England," featuring pianist David Hagan performing works by Charles Ives, Edwin Arthur Jones, and Roger Hall.

-The following month a second concert was presented: "Two Centuries of Choral Music in New England," with the Old Stoughton Musical Society Chorus, directed by Earl Eyrich, performing music by William Billings, Jacob French, Oliver Shaw, Edwin A. Jones, George W. Chadwick, and Roger Hall, who composed an 18th century style fuging tune titled DEDICATION, based on words printed in the 1794 tune book of William Billings.
+The following month a second concert was presented: "Two Centuries of Choral Music in New England," with the Old Stoughton Musical Society Chorus, directed by Earl Eyrich, performing music by William Billings, Jacob French, Oliver Shaw, Edwin A. Jones, George W. Chadwick, and Roger Hall, who composed an 18th century style fuging tune for the OSMS bicentennial titled, DEDICATION, based on words printed in the 1794 tune book of William Billings.

 The fourth concert that year was the official Bicentennial Concert held at Stoughton High School exactly two hundred years later on November 7, 1986.
 The Billings hymn STOUGHTON was again performed and the featured work was Franz Joseph Haydn's oratorio, The Creation, for soloists, chorus and orchestra, conducted by Earl Eyrich.
 This was the same work that had been performed in the 1886 concert of the Old Stoughton Musical Society.
 The Bicentennial Commemorative program booklet contains congratulatory letters from President Ronald Reagan, an entry in The Congressional Record by Hon.
 Joseph Moakley, and concert notes by Earl Eyrich and Roger Hall.